Tom Spencer (rugby league)

-He previously played for the Wigan Warriors (Heritage № 1029) in the Super League, and on loan from Wigan at Leigh in the Championship and the South Wales Scorpions in Championship 1.
-Spencer has also played for the Centurions in the Championship, and on loan from the Leigh Centurions at Oldham (Heritage № 1362) in the Championship He also featured for the London Broncos in the Betfred Championship.
+He previously played for the Wigan Warriors in the Super League, and on loan from Wigan at Leigh in the Championship and the South Wales Scorpions in Championship 1.
+Spencer has also played for the Centurions in the Championship, and on loan from the Leigh Centurions at Oldham in the Championship He also featured for the London Broncos in the Championship.

 Background

 Spencer was born in Wigan, Greater Manchester, England.

 He is the brother of Amy Spencer, a retired English sprinter.

 Career

 Before joining the Leigh Centurions full-time, Spencer played for the Wigan Warriors.
 However, he played most of his Wigan Warriors career on dual registration with Leigh Centurions.
 After playing 96 games for Leigh, Spencer signed for the London Broncos for the 2017 and 2018 seasons.